gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Projective Geometry** by *Pierre Samuel* (translated from French by Silvio Levy): The purpose of this book is to give an algebraic introduction to projective spaces.
 Keep in mind that "projective space" we encounter in algebraic topology/differential geometry and projective geometry/algebraic geometry is different because of the underlying topology ([discussion](https://math.stackexchange.com/q/2826053/)).
 A good follow-up read would be either the book "Algebraic Curves" by Fulton ([available online](http://www.math.lsa.umich.edu/~wfulton/CurveBook.pdf)) for those who want to dig deeper into algebraic geometry concepts (Riemann-Roch theorem) or the book "An Introduction to Incidence Geometry" by Bart De Bruyn for those who want to dig deeper into discrete mathematics stuff.
   * **Geometry** by *M. Audin*: This book will help to bridge the gap between high-school geometry (Euclidean plane, Cartesian 2D and 3D, and Argand plane) and university geometry (differential geometry and algebraic geometry).
 Also, the chapters V and VI of this book supplement the contents of Samuel's book.
 * **An Invitation to Algebraic Geometry** by *Karen E. Smith, Lauri Kahanpää, Pekka Kekäläinen, and William Traves*: This book nicely complements the first chapter of Hartshorne (rest of that book is about scheme theory).
 Lots of solved examples.
 You can also have a look at the book "Undergraduate Algebraic Geometry" by Miles Reid which is a good sequel to the author's book "Undergraduate commutative algebra".

-## Discrete Mathematics ##

-* **Introductory Combinatorics** by *R. A. Brualdi*: There are some typos, but there some really interesting discussions like an interesting theorem by Erdős and Szekeres (pp. 76, 5th ed).
-* **An Introduction to the Theory of Numbers** by *Ivan Niven, Herbert S. Zuckerman and Hugh L. Montgomery*: Covers all flavours of number theory in adequate detail.
-For a more gentle introduction, see Silverman's book "A Friendly Introduction to Number Theory".

-*I never came across a good introductory book on graph theory.
-In general, you can pick some notes which use C++ or Python for implementing the algorithms.*

 # Special Interests #
 --------------